 Peter ThielErik PrinceLital LeshemJeffrey EpsteinEhud Barak+6 moresurveillance-technologyprivate-intelligenceisraeli-intelligenceunit-8200conflicts-of-interest+2 more

-Fayette County, Georgia approved a $192,000 expenditure to become the first 911 system in the United States to deploy Carbyne’s IP-based emergency communication platform with comprehensive surveillance capabilities.
-After piloting the system from August through December 2017, Fayette County …
+Fayette County, Georgia approved a $192,000 expenditure to become the first 911 system in the United States to deploy Carbyne’s IP-based emergency communication platform with comprehensive surveillance capabilities, marking a pivotal moment in the integration of foreign military intelligence …

 U.S. Attorney Alexander Acosta approves a controversial plea deal allowing Jeffrey Epstein to plead guilty to state charges of soliciting prostitution from a minor, avoiding federal prosecution.
 The agreement was negotiated in secret without informing victims, violating the Crime Victims’ …